-While asphalt paving companies typically close by the end of December, there is something called winter paving.
+Most asphalt paving companies halt services at the end of December, while others offer what is called winter paving.
 Winter asphalt is typically in the form of cold patching, and is not the same as summer asphalt.
-While cold patch asphalt is beneficial and often necessary, it differs significantly from the hot mix asphalt you get in summer.
+Cold patch asphalt is beneficial and often necessary.
+However, it differs significantly from the hot mix asphalt you get in summer.

 Cold Patch Asphalt: